 - Developing robust systems which adapt well to new environments, secure from attack and respecting privacy

 - Developing systems that work effectively together with humans, maintaining appropriate human control and preventing undue influence

 To achieve this, it will be vital to interface well with other disciplines, policy makers, industry and the public.

 AI systems are rapidly being developed and deployed across society.
 This creates tremendous opportunities, but also raises a pressing need to ensure that these systems are safe and ethical in order to function properly, grow public trust and avoid a potential backlash.

 What is missing in the UK landscape is a major effort to build the necessary technical foundations for this endeavour.
 Knowing how to regulate in a way that fosters innovation, while providing optimal guard rails for society, will not be possible without this effort.
-We propose to establish a centre of excellence for the study of technical aspects of safe and ethical AI at the Turing Institute, to build the technical underpinnings for trustworthy deployment, responsible innovation and appropriate governance.
+We propose to establish a centre of excellence for the study of technical aspects of safe and ethical AI at the Turing, to build the technical underpinnings for trustworthy deployment, responsible innovation and appropriate governance.

 This is not a one-off endeavour but will require continual upgrading as the technology evolves.
 There are trade-offs between desirable goals for society (eg privacy and transparency, individual vs societal benefit).
 Our aim is to enable the best possible frontier across these goals and communicate with policy makers and the public to help ensure that the right point on the frontier is enforced.

 - Cutting-edge research and knowledge generation disseminated widely and accessibly for maximum reach across research and user communities (industry, government, third sector and the public).